sinhp/Sina-Hazratpour/index.md

 ## About Me

 <p align="justify" style="max-width:600px">
 I am a researcher in foundation of mathematics and theoretical computer science.
 My main research interests include categorical logic, type theory, topos theory, and higher category theory.
-My advisor is <a href="https://www.cs.bham.ac.uk/~sjv/" target="_blank">Prof. Steve Vickers </a> a member of <a href="https://www.cs.bham.ac.uk/research/groupings/theory/" target="_blank">Theory of Computation </a> group at University of Birmingham.
-You can find more about my <a href="/Research" target="_blank">research work</a>.
+My advisor is <a href="https://www.cs.bham.ac.uk/~sjv/" target=">Prof. Steve Vickers </a> a member of <a href="https://www.cs.bham.ac.uk/research/groupings/theory/">Theory of Computation </a> group at University of Birmingham.
+You can find more about my <a href="/Research">research work</a>.
 </p>